sozgul/explorer-app/README.md

   - `react-native log-android`

 #### "Full-Stack" Debugging
-Starts the app in the simulator with `APP_ENVIRONMENT=debug`.
+Starts the app in the simulator with `REACT_NATIVE_EXPLORER_DEBUG=1`.
 This configures the app to hit our explorer services on `localhost` instead of the remote hosts used in normal "development" mode.
 ***NOTE:** You must be running the services (`explorer-api`, `explorer-gps`, `exploer-messenger`) on `localhost` to use this mode.*
   - `npm run ios-debug`
   - `npm run android-debug`